OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 The anonymous function that is passed into the function is a callback that is executed when the operation is complete.
 The function is called with a single parameter,  `asyncResult`, which contains the status of the result.

+> [!NOTE]
- > **Note:** Starting with the release of the Excel 2013 SP1 and the corresponding build of Excel Online, you can now [set formatting when writing and updating data in bound tables](../../docs/excel/format-tables-in-add-ins-for-excel.md).
+> Starting with the release of the Excel 2013 SP1 and the corresponding build of Excel Online, you can now [set formatting when writing and updating data in bound tables](../../docs/excel/format-tables-in-add-ins-for-excel.md).

 ## Detect changes to data or the selection in a binding